 If you’re good at fixing things and looking for a hands-on career, consider becoming a mechanic.
 The mechanic resume examples can show you the way to a job-winning mechanic resume.
 Featuring sample text and proper resume formatting, these resume examples are the perfect starting point in building your resume quickly.
 Click on any of the samples below to get started, then create your own resume with one of our helpful templates.

-Locating jobs as a mechanic can be difficult, just as it is finding employment opportunities anywhere else in the United States.
-However, there are many steps which applicants can follow which can help to make the job search more productive and efficient.
+Locating jobs as a mechanic can be difficult, just as it is finding employment opportunities in any other position.
+However, there are many steps that applicants can follow that can help to make the job search more productive and efficient.

 1. Before an interview, do some research on the company in question.
 This initiative can oftentimes impress potential employers.